RobertTe-tech/rsschool-cv/cv.md

 ```

 ***
-### <p align="center">Educational projects</p>
+<h3 align="center">Educational projects</h3>

-* <p align="center"><a href="https://github.com/RobertTe-tech/cssBayan/pull/1">CSS Bayan</a>.
+* <p align="center"><a href="https://robertte-tech.github.io/cssBayan/cssBayan/index.html">CSS Bayan</a>.
 The first educational project of the school RS.
 The project was compiled only using HTML and CSS, without using JS.
 Adaptive arrangement of elements for most devices.
-Simple and functional design.</p>
+Simple and functional design. <a href="https://github.com/RobertTe-tech/cssBayan/pull/1/files">Sources</a>.</p>

 ***